-- 34.-(1) Subject to the terms of issue of the share in question, the company may, by ordinary resolution on the recommendation of the directors, decide to pay all or part of a dividend or other distribution payable in respect of a share by transferring non-cash assets of equivalent value (including, without limitation, shares or other securities in any company). - (2) For the purposes of paying a non-cash distribution, the directors may make whatever - (a) fixing the value of any assets; - (b) paying cash to any distribution recipient on the basis of that value in order to adjust the rights of recipients; and - (c) vesting any assets in trustees.
+- 47.-(1) Subject to the terms of issue of the share in question, the company may, by ordinary resolution on the recommendation of the directors, decide to pay all or part of a dividend or other distribution payable in respect of a share by transferring non-cash assets of equivalent value (including, without limitation, shares or other securities in any company). - (2) For the purposes of paying a non-cash distribution, the directors may make whatever arrangements they think fit, including, where any difficulty arises regarding the distribution- - - (a) fixing the value of any assets; - (b) paying cash to any distribution recipient on the basis of that value in order to adjust the rights of recipients; and - (c) vesting any assets in trustees the notice is not effective unless it is expressed to be given, and signed, by all the holders or persons otherwise entitled to the share.